igordejanovic/parglare/docs/grammar_language.md

     start: "start";
     end: "end";

 Either way it will be the same terminal.
+You can't mix those two approaches for a single terminal.
+If you defined a terminal in the `terminals` section than you can't use inline string matches for that terminal.

-You will usually write it as a separate terminal if the terminal is used at multiple places in the grammar.
+You will usually write it as a separate terminal if the terminal is used at multiple places in the grammar or to provide disambiguation information for a terminal (priority, `prefer` etc.).

 ### Regular expression recognizer